mac-theobio/Lab_meeting/README.md

 - Short reports

+- Readings
+	- What's the nomination and sorting process?
+	- Do people have nominations now?

 - Reading: [Trapman *et al* (2016): Inferring R0 in emerging epidemics—the effect of common population structure is small](http://rsif.royalsocietypublishing.org/content/13/121/20160288)

 ## Proposed Readings